sketchplugins/plugin-directory/README.md

 ## Sorted by last update (newest on top)

-- [Sketch topographic](https://github.com/ziven27/Sketch-topographic), by ziven27: Display topographic information
+- [Sketch Show Bounding Boxes](https://github.com/pravdomil/sketch-show-bounding-boxes), by Pravdomil: Sketch plugin that shows bounding boxes of all layers
 - [FontRapid](https://fontrapid.com), by FontRapid Team: FontRapid is a free Sketch plugin, helps designers create professional OpenType fonts with ease directly in Sketch app.
 The output font can be used for print, web and mobile, and sold to anyone with no limit (both free and commercial use).
 - [Select Same Symbols](https://github.com/yusukesaitoh/sketch-select-same-symbols), by Yusuke Saitoh: Select same symbols as the currently selected symbol.
 - [Bootstrap Helpers](https://github.com/konki-vienna/sketch-bootstrap-helpers), by Konstantin Demblin: A plugin to help working with bootstrap grids and grids in general.
 It allows to create (Bootstrap) grids and align and de-/increase width of layers accordingly.